POSITION IDENTIFICATION

 8. Provides custom reports using database and report-writing tools.

-9. Develops and maintains application and databases by evaluating needs, analyzing requirements, and developing software systems.
+9. Develops and maintains applications and databases by evaluating needs, analyzing requirements, and developing software systems.
 Consults with others to quickly identify and resolve all information technology issues by applying knowledge of computer capabilities and subject matter expertise.

 10. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.